aperiodic/protozoa/README.md

 the mapping as the parameters animate (along a random bezier walk) is interesting.

-An fps meter can be toggled by pressing your `f` key.
+An fps meter can be toggled by pressing your `m` key.

 ## License